 Meaning: squeeze (someone) tightly in one's arms, typically to express affection.

-ASL-speaking babies don't develop the crossed arms (proximalization) till later, just like vocal-speaking babies take time to develop their phonemes.
+ASL-speaking babies don't develop to cross arms (proximalization) till later, just like vocal-speaking babies take time to develop their phonemes.
+Watch the time-lapse video of the phonological development for HUG.